 Most of the fish are okay with the cloudy water.
 Cloudy water forms due to the numerous bacterial growth due to the presence of wastes and the decaying matter in the fish tank.
 This bacterial growth gives a tidy look to the fish tank and goes on increasing unless the water is cleaned.

-How to avoid overfeeding and manages the related issues?
+How to avoid overfeeding and manage the related issues?

 Is there any natural way of cleaning uneaten food in the tank?
 Yes, we can add some bottom feeders like catfish, loaches, snails, or shrimp in the fish tank, which slowly finish up the uneaten food lying over the substrates.